SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 The check is earned even if the warp is not currently usable (e.g., cannot enter ripplespace or don't have the key).

-### Fixed Karma Flowers
-If `checks_karma_flowers` is enabled, each fixed Karma Flower spawn is a check.
-The check is earned by grabbing the Karma Flower.

 ### Throne warp points
 (UNIMPLEMENTED)
 Creating a semipermanent warp point in The Throne is a check.